 An Diplóma Gairmiúil san oideachas (DGO) Scoil an Oideachais, OÉ gaillims.
 An Chéad Chúrda 1:1 iPad in Oideachas Tosaigh Múineoirí san Eoraip!

-AN DIOPLÓMA GAIRMIÚIL SAN OIDEACHAS (DGO) SCHOOL OF EDUCATION, NUI GALWAY IS THE FIRST 1:1 IPAD INITIAL TEACHER EDUCATION (ITE) PROGRAMME IN EUROPE!September 2013
+AN DIOPLÓMA GAIRMIÚIL SAN OIDEACHAS (DGO) SCHOOL OF EDUCATION, UNIVERSITY OF GALWAY IS THE FIRST 1:1 IPAD INITIAL TEACHER EDUCATION (ITE) PROGRAMME IN EUROPE!September 2013

 Tá os cionn leath de Ghaelcholáistí na tíre mar 'scoileanna iPad' agus tá an líon sin le dul I méid an bhliain seo chugainn.
 Le freastal ar an athrú seo, tá an Dioplóma Gairmiúil San Oideachas (DGO) mar chúrsa 1:1 iPad i mbliana, agus tá sé ar an gcéad chúrsa 1:1 iPad in Oideachas Tosaigh Múinteoirí san Eoraip.